blessandsoul/project-x/server/docs/vehicles-and-quotes-api.md

 - Vehicle CRUD/read endpoints
 - Quote calculation endpoints that use vehicles
 - Search filters (year, price, mileage, fuel, etc.)
+- Currency handling for quotes (USD and GEL)

 It is intended as reference for implementing or consuming the backend from other services or AI agents.

+---

+## Currency Support (USD / GEL)

+All prices are stored and calculated internally in **USD**.

+Quote-related endpoints support an optional **`currency`** parameter so clients can request responses in either USD or GEL:

+- `currency` (optional, case-insensitive):
+  - `"usd"` → keep values in USD (default when omitted)
+  - `"gel"` → convert values to Georgian Lari using the latest `USD -> GEL` rate stored in the `exchange_rates` table.

+If an unsupported value is provided (anything other than `usd` / `gel`), the backend returns a validation error.

+Converted fields:

+- `total_price` on each quote.
+- `breakdown.total_price` when present and numeric.

+The FX rate is refreshed once per day using an external API and cached in `exchange_rates`.
+See `docs/fx-and-currency-api.md` for details.

 ---